abhisrkckl/InPTA-DR2-SPNTA/docs/SOP.md

 ### Look out for outliers

 While plotting the TOAs look for outlier TOAs, whether single TOAs or a whole epoch.
 You don't need to remove them necessarily, but be aware that such epochs can throw off the white noise estimates if the number of epochs is small.
 Note down any weird-looking epoch so that you can come back to it after the analysis.
-If you find anything, ask the outlier working group for clarification.
+(If you find anything, maybe ask the outlier working group for clarification.)

+## Running the analysis

+### What parameters do we fit for?

+### Understanding the priors

+### Running the script

+### Checking the results

+### Plotting

+### Comparing against SPNA results

+### Things to watch out for